 - Swelling (inflammation) of the vagina (vaginitis).

 - Wound healing.

 - Other conditions.

-Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking sangre de grado if you are pregnant or breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if sangre de grado is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 A type of blood cancer called leukemia: Sangre de grado might make this condition worse.
 Avoid using sangre de grado if you have leukemia.